California Split

-California Split is a 1974 American comedy-drama film directed by Robert Altman and starring Elliott Gould and George Segal as a pair of gamblers and was the first non-Cinerama film to use eight-track stereo sound.
+California Split is a 1974 American comedy-drama film directed by Robert Altman and starring Elliott Gould and George Segal as a pair of gamblers.
+It was the first non-Cinerama film to use eight-track stereo sound.

 Plot

-In Los Angeles, a friendship develops between Bill Denny and Charlie Waters over their mutual love of gambling after they are beaten up and robbed by a card player whose money they have won.
-Charlie, a wisecracking joker who lives with two prostitutes, is an experienced gambler who is constantly looking for the next score.
-He bets on poker, horse racing, boxing, and anything else that offers odds.
-Initially, Bill is not as committed a gambler (during the day he does a little work at a magazine while avoiding his boss), but he is well on his way to a full-blown gaming addiction.
+In Los Angeles, a friendship blossoms between Bill Denny and Charlie Waters, fueled by their shared passion for gambling.
+The connection solidifies after a card player, whose winnings they have acquired, subjects them to a violent assault and robbery.
+Charlie, a wisecracking joker residing with two prostitutes, emerges as a seasoned gambler perpetually seeking the next big score.
+His wagers span poker, horse racing, boxing, and any opportunity offering odds.

-As the two men hang out at Charlie's house, Bill's office, seedy bars, card rooms, and various sports venues, Bill becomes hooked on the gambling lifestyle.
-He goes into debt to Sparkie, his bookie, and hocks possessions, including his car, to fund a bus trip to Reno.
-At the track, Charlie spots the man who mugged him and Bill at the beginning of the film, beats him up, and robs him.
+Initially, Bill is not as deeply entrenched in the gambling world.
+By day, he dabbles in work at a magazine, sidestepping his boss.
+Nevertheless, he is well on his way to succumbing to a full-fledged gaming addiction.
+As the two men traverse Charlie's home, Bill's office, seedy bars, card rooms, and various sports venues, Bill succumbs to the allure of the gambling lifestyle.
+To fuel his burgeoning habit, he plunges into debt with Sparkie, his bookie, and resorts to pawning possessions, including his car, to finance a bus trip to Reno.

-On their way to Reno, Bill and Charlie pool their money to stake Bill in a poker game.
-(One of the players is former world champion Amarillo Slim, portraying himself.)
-Bill wins $18,000 and becomes convinced he is on a hot streak.
-He plays blackjack, then roulette, and finally craps, winning more and more money.
-When Bill loses after a long streak at the craps table, he is drained and apathetic.
-Charlie is eager to continue gambling at other casinos, but after they split their winnings ($82,000), Bill tells Charlie he is quitting and going home.
-Charlie does not understand this but sees that his friend is sincere, so they go their separate ways.
+During their journey, Charlie identifies the assailant who mugged them at the film's outset.
+Seizing the opportunity for retribution, he confronts and robs the offender.
+On the road to Reno, Bill and Charlie pool their resources to stake Bill in a high-stakes poker game, featuring former world champion Amarillo Slim as one of the players, portraying himself.
+Bill emerges victorious, pocketing $18,000, and is convinced of his hot streak.

+Emboldened, he transitions to blackjack, roulette, and finally craps, accumulating more wealth with each game.
+However, a significant loss at the craps table leaves Bill emotionally drained and indifferent.
+Despite Charlie's enthusiasm to continue gambling at other casinos, Bill, after splitting their winnings ($82,000), declares his intention to quit and return home.
+Although Charlie struggles to comprehend Bill's decision, he recognizes his friend's sincerity, and they part ways.